miguel-escribano/FIWARE-MCP-Server/README.md

 ## 🚀 Quick Start

-> **Note:** This server requires local installation with your own FIWARE infrastructure.
-It is not a hosted service.
+> **Note:** The MCP server runs locally on your machine.
+Your FIWARE Context Broker can be anywhere (localhost, remote server, or cloud).

 ```bash
 # Clone the repository